Ahmed Waseem Razeek: Eastern District

 In January 2023, Razeek joined Hong Kong First Division League club Eastern District.

 International career

 Razeek made his senior national team debut on 19 November 2019, in a 2022 FIFA World Cup qualification match against Turkmenistan.

 Razeek scored his first international goals, a brace, on 5 June 2021, in a 2022 FIFA World Cup qualification match against Lebanon.

-Razeek scored four goals on 9 November 2021, in a 2021 Four Nations Football Tournament match against Maldives national football team to help his national team come from a 0–4 deficit to a 4–4 draw for his first international hat-trick.
+Razeek scored four goals on 9 November 2021, in a Four Nations Football Tournament match against Maldives to help his national team come from a 0–4 deficit to a 4–4 draw for his first international hat-trick.